Treating haemorrhoids (piles)

 Over-the-counter topical treatments

-Various creams, ointments and suppositories (which are inserted into your bottom) are available from pharmacies without a prescription.
+Various creams, ointments and suppositories are available from pharmacies without a prescription.
 They can be used to relieve any swelling and discomfort.

 These medicines should only be used for five to seven days at a time.
-If you use them for longer, they may irritate the sensitive skin around your anus.
-Any medication should be combined with the diet and self-care advice discussed above.
+They may irritate the sensitive skin around your anus if you use them longer than this.